rayriffy/elysia-rate-limit/README.md

 or not based on information given by `Request` object (i.e., Skip counting rate-limit on some route) and the key of the given request, by default, this will always return `false` which means counted everything.

+### injectServer

+`() => Server`

+Default: `undefined`

+A function to inject server instance to the plugin, this is useful when you want to use default key generator in detached Elysia instances.
+You can check out the example [here](./example/muliInstanceInjected.ts).

+Please use this function as a last resort, as defining this option will make plugin to make an extra function call, which may affect performance.